 The number of applications I sent out became a lot more limited

-RIT's early decision letters are sent out by mid-January.
+RIT's early decision letters are sent out by mid-December.
 If the decision letter is not what you hoped for, there is still ample time to apply to other schools.

 Possibly a better chance of getting accepted